qwc-services/qwc-services.github.io/src/topics/FeatureInfo.md

 This applies in particular to `<a />` anchor and `<img />` tags for displaying links an images in an attribute value.

-### Client side attribute transformations
+### Client side attributes

-This functionality is only available *without* the `qwc-feature-info-service`.

-To compute derived attributes client-side, you can implement the `customAttributeCalculator` in `qwc2-app/js/IdentifyExtensions.js` (which is passed to the `Identify` plugin in `appConfig.js`).
+To compute derived attributes client-side, you can register an attribute calculator via `window.qwc2.addIdentifyAttributeCalculator`, exposed by the [API](../references/qwc2_plugins.md#API) plugin.

-To transform attributes client-side you can implement the `attributeTransform` in `qwc2-app/js/IdentifyExtensions.js` (which is passed to the `Identify` plugin in `appConfig.js`).

 ### Custom export

 By default, the identify dialog in QWC allows you to export the results to `json` (QWC feature storage format), `geojson` (standard GeoJSON without QWC specific fields), `csv` (single CSV with all layers) or `csv+zip` (ZIP with one CSV per layer).
-You can define additional export functions by extending `customExporters` in `qwc2-app/js/IdentifyExtensions.js`.
+You can define additional export functions registering an exporter via `window.qwc2.addIdentifyExporter`, exposed by the [API](../references/qwc2_plugins.md#API) plugin.

 ### Custom HTML templates<a name="html-templates"></a>

-You can specify a custom HTML template for displaying the feature rather than the default table view by [enabling](../configuration/ServiceConfiguration.md#enabling-services) the `qwc-feature-info-service`.
+With the `qwc-feature-info-service`, you can specify a custom HTML template for displaying the feature rather than the default table view.

 Mount the info templates folder into the `qwc-feature-info-service` container, i.e.:
 ```yml